batouldiab/CBIR_SYSTEM/README.txt

-	a- User Presses The "Run The Testing Data" button. b- User Chooses The Testing Data Folder as prompted. c- User Chooses The Training Data Folder as prompted.
+	a- User Presses The "Run The Testing Data" button. b- User Chooses The Testing Data Folder as prompted.
+	   (You can choose any images from the training set and put them together in a single folder, but NEVER remove them from the Training folder) c- User Chooses The Training Data Folder as prompted.

 	Finding the resulted accuracy for the corresponding Testing and Training data will be